-- A. Tenant is under housed.
-Priority is given to the most under-housed residing in the underhoused situation the longest (except that Tenant who is over-housed may be moved first to make Unit available to the under-housed family) - B. Tenants who are over-housed.
-Priority is given to the most over-housed residing in the over-housed situation the longest (this may be waived by management to avoid a vacancy problem and to maintain full occupancy).
+A. Tenant is under housed.
+Priority is given to the most under housed residing in the underhoused situation the longest (except that Tenant who is over housed may be moved first-to make over housed situation the longest (this may be waived by management to avoid a vacancy problem and to maintain full occupancy).